aaryback/MANATEE/CAD_files/README.md

 This folder contains the CAD files for 3D printing the MANATEE Manifold and Tray.
 I've uploaded both the designs as ".stl" files.
+You can also find the design and project description on "Thingiverse" [here](https://www.thingiverse.com/thing:6174004){:target="_blank"}.